Aw, sugar. That’s my first thought anytime I’ve got bad news.

 If you’ve ever had to deliver bad news to a colleague, you know it’s a delicate dance.
 No one wants to hear that they can’t have what they want.
 Especially in tech!

 But sometimes, this is the nature of work.
-When you’re beholden to a group of stakeholders, be they staff or other constituents, you can’t make everyone happy all of the time!
+When you’re beholden to a group of stakeholders, be they staff or other constituents, you can’t make everyone happy all the time.

 Speaking from Experience